 As the end of the year approaches, it is a good time to think of planning moves that will help lower your tax bill for this year and possibly the next.
-Year-end planning for 2018 takes place against the backdrop of a new tax law – the Tax Cuts and Jobs Act – that makes major changes in the tax rules for individuals and businesses.
+Year-end planning takes place against the backdrop of a new tax law – the Tax Cuts and Jobs Act – that makes major changes in the tax rules for individuals and businesses.

 Individuals will see there are new, lower income tax rates, a substantially increased standard deduction, severely limited itemized deductions, no personal exemptions, an increased child tax credit, and a watered-down alternative minimum tax (AMT), among many other changes.